syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

         }
     {% endhighlight %}

-{% endtabs %}

 ## LINQ Data Binding

 Language-Integrated Query (LINQ) is not only about retrieving data.
 It is also a powerful tool for transforming data.
-By using a LINQ query, you can use a source sequence as input and modify it in many ways to create a new output sequence.
+By using a LINQ query, you can use a source sequence as input, and modify it in many ways to create a new output sequence.

 Defines model class